 If you’re a small business owner (or a freelancer like myself), you’re probably always looking for ways to save money.
 With dozens of business credit cards available, it might be hard to cut through the noise and find the right small business credit card.

-Is the Alaska Airlines Visa Business Card Worth the Annual Fee?
+Is the Alaska Airlines Visa Business credit card worth the annual fee?

-The Alaska Airlines Visa® Business credit card comes with a bonus of 40,000 Alaska Airlines miles after you spend $2,000 on purchases in the first 90 days of account opening.
+The Alaska Airlines Visa® Business credit card comes with a 40,000 Alaska Airlines miles, plus a Companion Fare™ from $121 ($99 fare, plus taxes and fees from $22) after making $2,000 in purchases within the first 90 days of account opening.